Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Background

 Figure~\ref{fig:setup} features an overview of the steps required to set up an anonymous credential system using the Groth16 proof system.
-We implemented all \acp{zkp} in this work as \acp{snark} using the \ac{dsl} Circom~\citep{iden32022circom}.
+We implemented all \acp{snark} using the \ac{dsl} Circom (``Circuit compiler'')~\citep{iden32022circom}.
 Circom utilizes a finite field, with the number of field elements being a 254-bit prime number.
-For simplicity, we will write about 254-bit integers in the following although in fact not all 254-bit integers are included in this finite field.
+We will often use 253-bit integers in the following to represent identity attributes, as we can embed these (via a canonical injective map) into the 254-bit prime field.
 Non-integer values are not natively supported, which is why additional logic for handling Strings or Floats needs to be provided (see Section~\ref{subsec:encoding}).
-A Circom-specific variable type to explicitly define constraints is called ``Signal''.
-Programming them is restricted, on behalf of the underlying \ac{qap}, to use only quadratic calculations inside one Signal.
-Therefore, a Signal can only be assigned once and is immutable.
+Circuits implemented in Circom involve ``Signals'' to explicitly define constraints.
+One can directly use quadratic constraints or build on components -- instantiations of previously defined ``Templates'', comparable to libraries.
+Both signals and components must be assigned once and are immutable.
 For this reason, some calculations have to be split into multiple sub-calculations (see, for instance, Figure~\ref{code:cubic} for the simple case of a cubic expression).
-There is also no native support for branching operations, such as \texttt{if}, \texttt{break}, or \texttt{continue} statements.
-On the other hand, Circom provides libraries that implement comparators, conversions between numbers and their binary representation, hash functions such as Poseidon (see Figure~\ref{code:pre-image}) and the \ac{sha256}, and signature mechanisms such as the \ac{eddsa}~\citep{iden32022circomlib}.
-Projects that build on Circom use these building blocks to implement more advanced or complex primitives, e.g., Merkle proofs~\citep{github2022rollup} and \ac{ecdsa} signatures~\citep{github2022ecdsaoptimized, github2022ecdsa}.
+There is also no native support for branching operations, such as \texttt{if}, \texttt{break}, or \texttt{continue} statements when branching depends on factors that are not known at compile time of the proving and verification algorithm, i.e., when they depend on input signals.
+On the other hand, Circom already provides libraries that implement comparators (e.g., \texttt{LowerThan}), conversions between numbers and their binary representation (\texttt{Bitify}), hash functions such as \texttt{Poseidon} (see Figure~\ref{code:pre-image}) and \acs{sha256}, and signature mechanisms such as the \ac{eddsa} on the Baby JubJub elliptic curve~\citep{iden32022circomlib}.
+Projects that build on Circom use these building blocks to implement more advanced or complex primitives, e.g., for the verification of Merkle proofs~\citep{github2022rollup} and digital signatures with the \ac{ecdsa}~\citep{github2022ecdsa, github2022ecdsaoptimized}.